Holiday rentals in Agadir

-When is the best time to stay in a vacation rental in Agadir?
+The best time to stay in a holiday rental in Agadir

 Agadir experiences a subtropical desert climate with year-round sunshine.
 June and August are the hottest months, so ensure you pack plenty of sunscreen and a hat.
 In July, one of Morocco’s biggest events, the Timitar Festival, takes centre stage, featuring more than 40 artists, from traditional and modern Moroccan musicians to contemporary international artists.
 Spring and autumn months are the most pleasant times to be in Agadir, when you can expect plenty of warm, sunny days to enjoy the beach.
 Winter is also a great time to visit, and although the temperatures will be cooler, you can still expect it to be warm and sunny enough to enjoy a swim.
 Whenever you visit, you’ll find a range of apartments and accommodations available in Agadir.